bedecarroll/blog/content/posts/2013-10-14-building-your-own-lab-with-software.md

 categories = ['Uncategorized']
 +++

-For some time now I’ve been designing and developing some labs to replace the coming void that will be left by TechNet ([please sign the petition!][1]).
+For some time now I've been designing and developing some labs to replace the coming void that will be left by TechNet ([please sign the petition!][1]).
 My efforts have been focused on using VMware Fusion in conjunction with Vagrant and Packer.
 Both Vagrant and Packer are big deals in the DevOps